 A policy and procedure manual prepared in compliance with the above regulations is required for the operation of a Home Plus facility in Kansas.
 The manual includes fifteen (15) of the most common facility operations forms.

 This manual was accepted as part of a Home Plus license application in early 2018 and includes the Kansas-mandated policies and procedures as well as other policies and procedures that support consistent quality of care, trouble-free operations and sound business practices.

 Note: This is a generic manual offered at the price listed as is — it has not been customized for any specific provider (including business specifics, optional policies, etc.) If this is to be submitted as part of a provider license application, it must first be customized.
 Note that further changes may need to be made to reflect current licensing requirements or other expectations of the licensing agency.

 [CCT separately offers customized manuals for $2,700 alone or as part of our Start-2-Finish program.]

 Delivery: This policies and procedures manual is delivered in PDF as an immediate download.
 Contact firstname.lastname@example.org to receive an editable version in Microsoft Word.

 .02 – Administrative Governing Body

 .08 – Complaints and Incidents

 .09 – Resident Functional Capacity Screening.

-.10 – Admission, transfer, and discharge rights of residents in adult care homes.
+.10 – Admission, transfer, & discharge rights of residents in adult care homes.

 .11 – Quality Management